|Home > Products > Porches - START HERE! > ONLINE PORCH GUIDE > Overview - Online Porch Guide|

 Previous | Table of Contents | Next

 Porches Are Important

-Hence this Porch Guide... our attempt at documenting in a logical, organized (and hopefully enjoyable) manner the knowledge we have acquired from 35 years of observation, study, research, thought, and actual construction of porches.
+Hence this Porch Guide... our attempt at documenting in a logical, organized (and hopefully enjoyable) manner the knowledge we have acquired since 1978 from observation, study, research, thought, and actual construction of porches!

 Our Parameters for this Guide